18 May 2026

 Generations redefining retirement

 We all need to prepare for retirement, but how do we picture what that looks like?
-In a world where many of us are retiring later, we wanted to explore how each generation feels about giving up work for good.
+People are retiring later today.
+We wanted to see how each generation feels about finishing work.

 In summary: